×

 Many professionals still prefer the intuitive interface of AutoCAD for drafting that they simply cannot let go of.
 Regardless, it is about time we accept that AutoCAD alone is no longer sufficient for the design and construction workflows of this era.
 Yes, AutoCAD has proven its value in the industry for decades, but when there is more suitable software, such as Revit, for bigger projects and more efficient workflows, should we not make the change?

-If you wish to learn Revit as well as other key BIM methodologies, sign up for our BIM Professional Course.
-You will have a chance to explore industry-relevant knowledge and skills from industry experts working in top AEC firms.
+If you wish to learn Revit and other key BIM methodologies, sign up for Novatr’s BIM Professional Course for Architect V2.0.
+You will have the chance to explore industry-relevant knowledge and skills from industry experts working in top AEC firms.

 For more information on BIM and software, visit our Resources page.BIM-A A (Course Banner)-2